rrupom/timezone-app-react/README.md

-## TimeZone Appilication with React
+## TimeZone Application with React

 Create clock with different time zone